Noctis3/.github/profile/README.md

 ## ✌️ Hi!
 We're Noctis

 This organization was created to develop a mobile and web application that serves as a virtual movie shelf.
+We also recommend new movies based on the user taste using our integration with OpenAI.

 ## 🤖 Technologies and resources used